If you have any questions, please feel free to contact us at the Reserve Desk (760) 750-8363, firstname.lastname@example.org

 - I found a typo on my syllabus.
 Can you replace the old one with this new one?

 - Do you have a copy of the textbook for my class on reserve?

 Are materials that have been placed on the Web for student use.
 Access to these materials is 24 hours a day and restricted to current CSUSM registered students.

-Traditional reserve materials
+Physical reserve materials

 Are controlled course readings for ready access by CSUSM students.
-These traditional materials are in high demand by a large number of students, therefore materials lend for a limited period of time usually 2 hours, 1 day or 3 day loan periods.
-Traditional Reserve materials are placed on reserve by course instructors and are located at the third floor check out desk.
+These physical materials are in high demand by a large number of students, therefore materials lend for a limited period of time usually 2 hours, 1 day or 3 day loan periods.
+Physical Reserve materials are placed on reserve by course instructors and are located at the third floor check out desk.
 Audio/Visual reserve material is located at the second floor Media Library check out desk.

-To check-out traditional reserve materials the student must have a current CSUSM identification card with library barcode.
+To check-out physical reserve materials the student must have a current CSUSM identification card with library barcode.
 A maximum of 2 traditional items per course may be checked out to a student at one time.
 Late fees begin to accumulate immediately if materials are not returned at the specified time or date.